kevindbaik/kevindbaik/README.md

-### 🙋🏻‍♂️ Hello!
+### 🙋🏻‍♂️ Hello I'm Kevin!
-I'm Kevin, a full stack developer with a background in behavior psychology.
-I love discovering new technologies and am constantly forcing myself to tackle things outside of my comfort zone everyday.
-The process of learning a new framework by building an application with it is one of my favorite parts about being a developer.
+I'm a full stack software engineer with a background in behavior psychology.
+I love exploring new frameworks and learning about different approaches to application development.

 - 🌱 I’m currently learning data structures + algorithms.
 - 📫 Contact: kevindbaik@gmail.com